pluma/revalidator-model/README.md

 ### schema.dehydrate:Function (optional)

-A [transformation](https://github.com/pluma/transform-object) that will be applied to model instances' `data` when processed by their `dehydrate` method.
+A [transformation](https://github.com/pluma/transform-object) that will be applied to model instance when processed by its `dehydrate` method.

 ## new Model(data:Object):Instance